-4.2.3.4 SMS gateway Notifications are important part of the IoT system as this informs users of the conditions of the things they are monitoring.
+4.2.3.4SMS gateway Notifications are important part of the IoT system as this informs users of the conditions of the things they are monitoring.
 The choice of notification system depends on the type of devices used by the clients.
-In most developing countries basic and feature phones remain the most commonly used devices and uptake of smart devices are influenced by battery life and access to fast internet [31].
+In most developing countries basic and feature phones remain the most commonly used devices and uptake of smart devices are influenced by battery life and access to fast internet [33].
 Most farmers in rural areas use low-tech phones whose primary communication channels is SMS and voice.
-Even farmers with smart phones are restricted to use apps due to expensive data plans thus use of data connectivity orientated services are not suitable.
+Even farmers with smartphones are restricted to use apps due to expensive data plans thus use of data connectivity orientated services are not suitable.
 In addition phones have limited processing capabilities might not support apps.
 The most suitable way to send notifications in this case is SMS.
 However, setting up a gateway with telecommunication operators and getting short codes that is accessible from local numbers is costly.
-Lightweight SMS gateway application that reside on android phones like RapidSMS and frontlineSMS have already been used in health sector to send reminders to enhance postnatal care appointments [94] and SMS based alert system to monitor pregnacy, maternal and child deaths [95].
-In [96], EnvayaSMS , an open-source SMS gateway was used to support immunization programs.
+Lightweight SMS gateway application that reside on Android phones like RapidSMS and frontlineSMS have already been used in health sector to send reminders to enhance postnatal care appointments [97] and SMS based alert system to monitor pregnancy, maternal and child deaths [98].
+In [99], EnvayaSMS , an open-source SMS gateway was used to support immunization programs.
 We can leverage this technology by integrating into smart farming solutions suggested here.
-Since the phone will be using local phone number, the cost is reduced as compared to using cloud based SMS aggregators like Twilio.
+Since the phone will be using local phone number, the cost is reduced as compared to using cloud based SMS aggregator like Twilio.
 In this thesis we are using EnvayaSMS since it does not require subscription as frontlineSMS.
-It also offers expansion packs to increase messages sent per hour to 500 from the 100 per hour limit on android phones.
-An example of EnvayaSMS configuration is shown on figure 28.
+It also offers expansion packs to increase messages sent per hour to 500 from the 100 per hour limit on Android phones.
+An example of EnvayaSMS configuration is shown in figure 32.
 However, in this implementation the web server is hosted locally.